 The current clamp needs to be switched on and facing the correct way.
-There is an arrow pointing to the battery positive (+) on one side and another pointing to the battery negative (-) on the other side.
-Incorrect connection will lead to a reading of the wrong polarity.
-In this case the alternator is generating current so we would expect to see a positive reading.
+There is an arrow pointing to the battery positive (+) on one side and another one pointing to the battery negative (-) on the other side.
+If you connect them the wrong way round, you will get a reading with incorrect polarity.
+In this case the alternator is generating current and we would expect to see a positive reading.

 The clamp needs to be positioned around the wires on the back of the alternator.
 If this is not possible, then the clamp can be positioned at the battery positive cables.
 If possible, identify the wire that connects the alternator to the battery.
-With all the positive wires clamped at the battery, the clamp will read a balance between loads and the charging current.
+If you clamping all positive wires at the battery, the clamp will read the difference between the total load and the charging current.